 Or does it just seem that way?

-What do we know about bats' eyesight?
+What do we know about bat vision?

 How does echolocation work?

-Where does the myth originate?
+Where does the myth come from?

 Why are bats so special?